microsoft/fluentui/packages/react-portal/Spec.md

 ## Sample Code

-`Portal` by default run in a designated area set by a `PortalProvider` or a consumer designated node.
+`Portal` by default runs in a designated area set by a `PortalProvider` or a consumer designated node.

 ```tsx
 const element = usePortalElement({ targetDocument, className, dir });